Shinn Fund Recipients

 Stressful Living on Mountain Out-crops

-Ryan O’Connell is studying factors that could negatively impact populations of the imperiled Mountain Golden Heather (Hudsonia montana), which is found in only a few locations in the North Carolina mountains.
-Because plants often experience more than one environmental stressor at a time, Ryan will examine both soil moisture levels and invasive species abundance simultaneously and separately in monitored plots.
-He will then measure survival, growth, and seed set of the Mountain Golden Heather and use the collected data to model predicted population changes.
+Ryan O’Connell studied factors that could negatively impact populations of the imperiled Mountain Golden Heather (Hudsonia montana), which is found in only a few locations in the North Carolina mountains.
+Because plants often experience more than one environmental stressor at a time, Ryan examined both soil moisture levels and invasive species abundance simultaneously and separately in monitored plots.
+He measured survival, growth, and seed set of the Mountain Golden Heather and used the collected data to model predicted population changes.

 Ryan O’Connell, Duke University